Black and White Cookies Recipe

 Soft and pillow-like with a thick layer of chocolate and vanilla frosting, these Black and White Cookies are just like your favorite NYC bakery.

-- 1 3/4 cups all purpose flour
+- 1 3/4 cups (220 grams) all-purpose flour

 - 1/2 teaspoon baking powder

 - 10 tablespoons (145 grams) unsalted butter, room temperature

 - 1/3 cup (80 grams) full-fat sour cream, room temperature